How do you measure customer acquisition loss? An operator and executive playbook

 Why lead volume and revenue targets hide acquisition loss

 Marketing dashboards optimize activity: clicks, forms, calls.
 Sales dashboards optimize outcomes: closed deals.
-Acquisition loss accumulates between those poles: leads arrive, but routing, speed, qualification, and follow-up silently fail.
+Acquisition loss accumulates between those poles—leads arrive, but routing, speed, qualification, and follow-up silently fail.
 Leadership blames channel or budget because the missing chain is not visible.
+A campaign can report strong form volume while revenue stays flat; the story becomes lead quality when the real issue is that forty percent of inquiries never received a first meaningful response within the business day.
+Volume metrics reward motion; they do not prove that motion converted demand into managed opportunity.
+Until acquisition loss is measured as a chain, growth spend scales while the internal bottleneck stays the same size.

 The measurement chain: source, touch, intent, first action, follow-up, outcome